ry-v1/Notes/Spark: The Definitive Guide.md

         - Now that we have a “Spark Cluster, ” Spark goes about its merry way executing code.
         - The driver and the workers communicate among themselves, executing code and moving data around.
         - The driver schedules tasks onto each worker, and each worker responds with the status of those tasks and success or failure.

+    - Completion
+        - After a Spark Application completes, the driver processs exits with either success or failure.
+        - The cluster manager then shuts down the executors in that Spark cluster for the driver.
+        - At this point, you can see the success or failure of the Spark Application by asking the cluster manager for this information.